Why was I accused of sexual assault?

 According to Statistics Canada, 14% of all sexual assaults reported to police in Canada in 2017 were unfounded.
 That is 3,900 false sexual assault allegations.
 In 2019, one in ten reported “level 1” sexual assaults were deemed to not have happened or even attempted.
 In fact, “level 1” sexual assaults are the basis for the most unfounded claims, because there is no need for any physical evidence.
 Each one of those allegations takes a significant toll on the accused, as well as police and judicial resources.

 What should I do after being accused of sexual assault?

 As you can imagine, false sexual assault charges can be extremely difficult to navigate on your own.
 These cases often become situations where it is one person’s word against the other.
 The whole process can be life-altering.
 It can affect your entire life, from personal to professional relationships.
 You need someone who can vindicate you; someone who can save your reputation.
 Ultimately, you need someone by your side who can advocate for you… and who can effectively advocate for the truth and bring it to light.

 If the complainant alludes to a making an allegation or they tell you that they will be speaking to the police about it, you should call a criminal lawyer as soon as possible.
 If you are arrested, you should also exercise your right to speak to a lawyer when the police provide that opportunity.
 It seems natural that you would want to clear your name and provide your side of the story; you may also think that if you explain, the police will see right through the accusation, and they will see your innocence.
 The justice system does not work that way.
 It is rarely in your interest to make any statements to the police, and it is always in your interest to contact a lawyer.

-A lawyer can help guide you through the steps in the judicial process and successfully defend you against false sexual assault allegations.
+A sexual assault lawyer can help guide you through the steps in the judicial process and successfully defend you against false sexual assault and child porn allegations.
 For more information, contact our team.